orfeasa/orfeasa/README.md

 ### Hi there 👋

-- 🔭 I’m currently working at Thought Machine as a Backend Engineer, working on their cloud-native core banking platform
+- 🔭 I'm working at Thought Machine as a Backend Engineer, working on their cloud-native core banking platform
-- 🌱 I’m currently learning Go, before that my main focus was Python and Django programming
+- 🌱 Currently learning Go, before that my main focus was Python and Django programming
 - 🎄 In December I enjoy trying to solve the [Advent of Code](https://adventofcode.com/) challenges.
 You can find my solutions for 2020 [here](https://github.com/orfeasa/advent-of-code-2020)